jbandlow/jbandlow.github.io/content/2025-06-30-reykjadalur-and-djupagilsfoss.md

 with an included carafe of coffee.
 Given Icelandic prices, we could easily have had the equivalent of a $100 meal.

-After making our plans and getting sorted, we left around 11:30 for Hveragerdi.
+After some discussion, we decided our plan for the day was the [Reykjadalur Hot Springs Hike](https://siggadottir.com/reykjadalur-hot-springs/).
+After getting sorted, we left around 11:30 for Hveragerdi.
 It was an easy 45 minute drive on the ring road, and we parked at the cafe at the trailhead.
 The countryside was classic Iceland.
 On the ride home, Jessica mused "I wonder if Icelandic has a specific word for 'moss-covered' rockscape."
 "Home?," I speculated.
 "You can work out which meaning from the context."
 Silly, but it's striking to realize how these alien landscapes are simply normal reality for people here.

 It was a fairly crowded hike, and somewhat steep to start.
 We took about an hour to get up to the thermal pools.
-This was essentially just a section of stream with furniture on the shore for changing, and various pools and shallows for sitting and soaking.
+This was essentially just a section of stream with some simple wooden panels on the shore for changing (no doors), and various pools and shallows for sitting and soaking.
 You could choose the temperature through a fairly wide range, simply by walking upstream for hotter water.
 At the high point, it was essentially too hot to spend any time.

 We **almost** turned around after getting out, but decided to head up the hill another 30 minutes or so.
 Of course, we immediately found an extraordinary